gentunian/terraform-autodoc/README.md

 Each provider for terraform is a github repository in `terraform-providers` organization.
-The script clones each repo, generates a go file per repo, and via reflection inspect each [`Provider`](https://github.com/hashicorp/terraform/blob/master/helper/schema/provider.go#L25) object.
-I'm using reflection because for some reason the [`Schema`](git clone https://github.com/gentunian/terraform-autodoc.git ) field is not accesible outside terraform package.
+The script clones each repo, generates a go file per repo, and via reflection inspect each [`Provider`](https://github.com/hashicorp/terraform/blob/master/helper/schema/provider.go#L25) object.I'm using reflection because for some reason the [`Schema`](https://github.com/hashicorp/terraform/blob/master/helper/schema/schema.go#L38) field is not accesible outside terraform package.

 # Use